philcockfield/hyperdb-questions/README.md

 - [ ] Swarm (latest approach?) and “Hole Punching”? (firewalls etc)

 - [ ] Map/Reduce (when are these invoked, and how are they used by a consuming app?)

+- [ ] Is HyperDB the right library to use, or should I be working directly with HyperCore?

 ## Refs